MODERATE-Project/moderate-docs/docs/tools-and-services/eso_A1.2.md

 ![Image title](../imgs/eso-io-service.png)

 This enables the import of current weather data for a selected location.
-From this, the outside air temperature is used as input for the “Heat Control” skill in the synavision platform.
+From this, the outside air temperature is used as input for the "Heat Control" skill in the synavision platform.
 As a result, this skill outputs a time series that corresponds to the suggested room setpoint temperature.

 ![Image title](../imgs/eso-skill.png)